 Vanilla powder and vanilla extract offer two ways to add vanilla flavor to desserts, beverages, and pastries.
 While they are both effective, they do not have exactly the same characteristics.
-In the SPICEography Showdown below, we compare them so that you can decide which is right for your application.
+Let’s compare them so that you can decide which is right for your application.

 What are the differences between vanilla powder and vanilla extract?